ryan-tao-ic/ece1724_react_project/README.md

 # EventHub - Academic Event Management Platform

-EventHub is a comprehensive web application for managing academic events such as Master's and PhD defenses, conferences, seminars, and guest lectures.
-It streamlines the registration and check-in processes, making event management easier for organizers and providing a better experience for attendees.
+## Team Information

+- **Ruoming Ren** - Student Number: [To be filled] - Email: luke.ren@mail.utoronto.ca
+- **Zhaoyi Cheng** - Student Number: [To be filled] - Email: zhaoyi.cheng@mail.utoronto.ca
+- **Ruoxi Yu** - Student Number: [To be filled] - ruoxi.yu@mail.utoronto.ca
+- **Yige Tao** - Student Number: [To be filled] - Email: yige.tao@mail.utoronto.ca

+## Motivation

+The main purpose of EventHub is to make academic event management easy and organized.
+The organizing of academic events envisaged as Master's and PhD defenses, conferences, seminars, and guest lectures, takes place using a cumbersome manual process.
+Most of the time, event organizers appeal to generic forms or email registrations, which do not have the functionalities of real-time attendance tracking, nor effective management tools.
+This leads to:

+- Enhanced administrative workloads
+- Inefficient management of participants' data
+- Disrupted connectivity due to multiple systems used by organizers and attendees
+- Ineffective organization of important event staff in dealing with case load
+- Slow consideration of messages in real-time during events

+Our platform addresses these pain points by providing a comprehensive solution that transforms fragmented manual processes into a seamless, automated workflow.

-## Features
+## Objectives

+The primary objectives of EventHub are:

+1. **Streamlined Event Management**
+   - Create a unified platform for academic event organization
-- User authentication and role-based access control
+   - Implement role-based access control for different user types
-- Event creation, management, and browsing
+   - Provide efficient event creation and management tools
+   - Enable staff to review and approve event requests
+   - Allow lecturers to submit activity requests and upload materials
+   - Implement comprehensive event cancellation workflow

+2. **Enhanced User Experience**
+   - Simplify the registration process for attendees
-- Registration and QR code-based check-in
+   - Implement QR code-based check-in system
-- Real-time interaction through virtual lounges
+   - Enable real-time interaction through virtual lounges
+   - Provide intuitive event browsing with filtering and search
+   - Support calendar integration for event scheduling
+   - Implement waitlist management with automatic notifications

+3. **Improved Administrative Efficiency**
+   - Automate attendance tracking
+   - Implement waitlist management
-- Secure document storage
+   - Provide secure document storage for event materials
-- Waitlist management
+   - Enable real-time Q&A sessions during events
+   - Track participant engagement and attendance
+   - Automate email notifications for various events

+4. **Technical Excellence**
+   - Build a scalable and maintainable application
+   - Ensure high performance and reliability
+   - Implement modern web development best practices
+   - Leverage WebSockets for real-time communication
+   - Integrate with external services (Google Calendar, Cloud Storage)
+   - Ensure type safety and robust data handling

-## Tech Stack
+## Technical Stack

 - **Frontend**: React with Next.js 13+, styled using Tailwind CSS and shadcn/ui
 - **Backend**: Next.js Server Components, API Routes, and Server Actions